 In 1399 Henry IV passed a Royal Charter which decreed that the Duchy should be a distinct entity held separate from all other Crown possessions and handed down through the Monarchy.

 So it remains to this day.
-The Monarch is always the Duke of Lancaster – hence the historic Lancastrian toast ‘The Queen, Duke of Lancaster!’
+The Monarch is always the Duke of Lancaster – hence the historic Lancastrian toast ‘The King, Duke of Lancaster!’
 The title is always that of Duke for both Kings and Queens.

 The Castle’s Dark History